-Eric Knorr has led editorial teams and written about enterprise technology for nearly two decades.
-Most recently, he was Editor in Chief of InfoWorld, where he repositioned the publication to focus on emerging enterprise tech and earned a reputation as a thought leader through his “Ahead of the Curve” blog.
+Eric Knorr oversees the B2B editorial content strategy and teams for CIO, Computerworld, CSO, InfoWorld and Network World.
+He brings more than 20 years of enterprise technology editorial experience to this role.
+Previously, he was Editor in Chief of InfoWorld, where he repositioned the publication to focus on emerging enterprise tech and earned a reputation as a thought leader through his “Ahead of the Curve” blog.
 He was among the first journalists to clearly explain the significance of cloud computing, big data analytics, devops, microservices, serverless computing, and other key technology trends.